gbdev/pandocs/content/Video_Display.md

 ### FF45 - LYC - LY Compare (R/W)

-The Gameboy permanently compares the value of the LYC and LY registers.
+The Game Boy permanently compares the value of the LYC and LY registers.
 When both values are identical, the coincident bit in the STAT register becomes set, and (if enabled) a STAT interrupt is requested.